Info-443-Spring-2023/project-1-scast26/README.md

     ```
     - Loops: The second, less apparent, code smell we found was an unnecessary loop.
 In the original code, the `for` loop was being used to loop through `props.data`, adding every unique attribute (building, floor, or location) to the previously defined Set.
 We later refactored this to completely remove the loop, and instead use native JavaScript methods such as `.map()` and `.filter()`.
 The refactored code can be found in the **Refactoring the Code** portion of this report.

-- **Documentation and Readability**: The lack of documentation and commented code makes understanding the strcuture of the code and how the components interact difficult.
+- **Documentation and Readability**: The lack of documentation and commented code makes understanding the structure of the code and how the components interact difficult.
 The following code component includes an example of code that lacks clarity and detail.
-In fact, there are two const variables that don't have defined names which make understanding what this function does difficult:
+There are const variables that don't have defined names which make understanding what this function does difficult:
    ```
-   function App(props) {
+   export function StructuredSearch(props) {
-     const nullUser = { userId: null, userName: null };

-     const [currentUser, setCurrentUser] = useState(nullUser);
+    const [bldgSelected, setBldg] = useState('');
-     const [displayedData, setData] = useState(props.data);
+    const [floorSelected, setFloor] = useState('');

-     useEffect(() => {

-       const auth = getAuth();
+    const [locationSelected, setLocation] = useState('');

-       onAuthStateChanged(auth, (firebaseUser) => {
-         if (firebaseUser) { //is defined, so "logged in" firebaseUser.userId = firebaseUser.uid;
-           setCurrentUser(firebaseUser);
+    ...
    }
-         else { //not defined, so logged out setCurrentUser(nullUser);
-         }
-       });
-     })

   ```
     Overall, this code does not include enough with information regarding documentation or descriptions on how the code is structured or what the purpose of different sections are.
-There are a few inline comments that represent the difference between certain sections of code, such as when a user is logged in or logged out.
-However this is the only instance of documented code.
-Finding the connection between different components is difficult and requires manually searching through component files to determine the functionality and scope of each one.
+There are a few inline comments that represent the difference between certain sections of code, such as what various arrays represent and how they interact with each other.
+StructuredSearch.js is more documented than BathroomList.js.

+- **Standards Violations**:  Overall, there aren't any existing standards that this element violates.
+This is primarily because of the fact that there is no data being saved that is a privacy concern or violates any other guidelines such as FERPA or HIPAA.
+The only standard that could be improved on is is providing more specific descriptions for accessability tags to make the website more user friendly.

+- **Design Quality Deficiencies**:  Regarding modifiability to the code, the BathroomList.js component is the most rigid in structure.
+This component only contains a return statement that provides the HTML components that are rendered on the webpage and a function called BathroomList(props) that returns the bathrooms that fit the search criteria.
+There aren’t many data structures in this file though, so adding code or modifying existing code wouldn’t be difficult as there isn’t much that would need to be restructured.
+As for StructuredSearch.js, there is more room for modifiability with the data structures and adding more functionality to the code.
+For instance, there could be new search categories and filters that could be added, which could be added as an array and then a HTML select component could be created for the new filter.
+Other than that, there aren’t any notable gaps for performance or robustness because of the nature of the data structures and what is returned by the files, and there aren’t any security concerns because there is no login information stored for this element.

 # Automated Tests